 - Member of an LLC classified as a partnership for tax purposes, and

 - Shareholder of 2 percent or more of the stock of an S corporation.

 As we continue to discuss rules below, keep in mind that employers who are not self-employed are considered to be workers, so any rules that apply to workers apply to the employer as well.
 If the employer is self-employed, a special rule may apply.

 A common concern for employers is whether their contributions toward health coverage premiums are deductible as business expenses.
 In general:

 - Employer premium contributions for employees and their opposite-sex spouses and tax dependents are 100% deductible as business expenses under federal and state tax law.
-This is true regardless of business type-sole proprietorship, partnership, LLC, corporation, etc. Employers may also deduct premium contributions paid on behalf of registered domestic partners, same-sex spouses and their dependents for California state tax purposes only.
-These rules also apply to owners of C corporations and LLCs classified as corporations for tax purposes.
+This is true regardless of business type-sole proprietorship, partnership, LLC, corporation, etc. These rules also apply to owners of C corporations and LLCs classified as corporations for tax purposes.
 These business owners are considered to be employees of the business for purposes of the tax treatment of premium contributions.

 - Employers should be aware that the Patient Protection and Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.
 These tax credits have been available since the 2010 tax year.
 To qualify for a tax credit of up to 35% now and 50% in 2014 through health exchanges, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time equivalent employees who earn an average of $50,000 or less per year.